Resources

 10. Create a company wide day-off for employees to celebrate themselves

 As we all know, sometimes the best gift is rest.
-Show your employees their mental health comes first by offering them one day off for some R&R.
+Show that your employees their mental health comes first by offering them a half-day or full-day off for some R&R.

 Recognition is powerful.
-When employees feel appreciated, valued, and seen, team productivity soars.
-If organization leaders want to build a more connected, engaged team, creating a recognition strategy for employees is a great place to start.
+When employees feel appreciated, valued, and seen, team productivity and employee engagement soars.
+If organization leaders want to build a more connected, engaged company culture, creating a recognition strategy for employees is a great place to start.

 Interested in learning how to put these ideas into action?
 We'd love to talk about how we can make Employee Appreciation Day special for your team.
 Let us know!